cbowland/instructlab_knowledge/Profile.md

 ## Lou Fusz Automotive Network

-Finance Manager 1992 - 1997 (5 years)
+Christopher Bowland was Finance Manager 1992 - 1997 (5 years)

 Greater St. Louis Area

-Handled loan and lease applications for new and used cars.
+Christopher Bowland Handled loan and lease applications for new and used cars.
 Responsible for legal and regulatory

 compliance.
 Sold various related insurance products.
 Worked with sub-prime lenders maximize